mtholder/taxalotl/README.md

 ## Usage
-The `taxalotl-cli.py` script provides the command-line interface which is broken up into several commands.
+The `taxalotlcli` script provides the command-line interface which is broken up into several commands.
 The command-level documentation is below.
 See the [Tutorial.md](./Tutorial.md) for an overview of usage.